edurant/edurant.github.io/advising/msml.md

 Machine Learning | CS3400  | [CSC4601][CSC4601]

 ## [CSC7901 Machine Learning Capstone][CSC7901]
+### Enrollment Steps

+The capstone coordinator is [Dr. Kedziora][Dr. Kedziora].
 The steps for enrolling in the capstone project course are:

+1. About a year before your capstone begins:
-1. Get approval from the program director to begin your capstone in a particular semester.
+   1. Receive approval from the capstone coordinator to begin your capstone in a particular semester.
+   1. Submit a paragraph describing your project idea to the capstone coordinator.
+   1. Discuss and refine your project idea with potential capstone advisors.
+   1. Keep the capstone coordinator updated if your project idea changes significantly and on any advisor preferences.
+1. About a semester before your capstone begins:
+   1. The capstone coordinator notifies you who your advisor will be.
-1. Find a capstone advisor and discuss and refine your project idea.
+   1. Discuss and further refine your project idea in consultation with your advisor.
    1. Work with your capstone advisor to identify 2 other MSOE faculty members to serve on your committee.
 Outside committee members (e.g., the chief data scientist at your company) are allowed via adjunct appointments if they have appropriate experience and background, including at a minimum a relevant master's degree.
    1. Complete the [form](https://msoe.s3.amazonaws.com/files/resources/msml-capstone-request-form-eecs-semesters-fillable.pdf) posted on the [Registrar's website](https://www.msoe.edu/academics/departments/registrar/independent-study-forms/), get required signatures, and submit it.
+See the form for the deadline, but submit it sooner if possible.
 Then the class is added to your schedule for the next semester.

+### Capstone Project Options
+Students may work:

+* Individually,
-Capstone students may work individually, as part of a loosely affiliated group (e.g., regular lab meetings with advisor(s) to get feedback on work in progress), or as a team of two on a large project with clearly defined individual goals.
-Regardless, each student must submit their own capstone request form.
+* As part of a loosely affiliated group (e.g., regular lab meetings with advisor(s) for feedback on work in progress),

-The following faculty are *some* of the potential capstone project advisors.
-Feel free to contact them to see if your areas of interest align with their expertise.
+* As a team of two on a large project with clearly defined individual goals.
+Each student must submit their own capstone request form regardless of the project type.

+### Potential Capstone Project Advisors:
+Please contact these faculty and others to help refine your project idea:

 * [Dr. Berisha][Dr. Berisha]: Machine/deep learning, image processing, time-series data analysis.
 In general, my research centers around the application of machine learning algorithms in the fields of biomedicine and remote sensing.
 My most recent efforts have concentrated on two significant applications.
 Firstly, I have been exploring the integration of deep learning with hyperspectral mid-infrared imaging to enhance cancer diagnosis.
 Secondly, my research is dedicated to the application of deep learning techniques in the analysis of ECG data for the diagnosis of cardiovascular, brain injury, and respiratory diseases.
 * [Dr. Durant][Dr. Durant]: Signal processing, real-time systems, audio
 * [Dr. Imas][Dr. Imas]: Medical imaging processing applications in neurology, cardiology and oncology, as well as electrophysiological applications of digital signal processing (e.g., EEG, ECG, EGM signals)